Personal Care Attendant Policy and Procedures

 Provide documentation that the PCA is qualified to perform the services.

-Ensure that the agency representative and each individual PCA, or private, certified PCA registers with the Office of Disability Services, Public Safety, and Health Services (central effort coordinated by Wheaton College).
+Ensure that the agency representative and each individual PCA, or private, certified PCA registers with the Office of Accessibility Services, Public Safety, and Health Services (central effort coordinated by Wheaton College).
 Student will provide a copy of the contract between the student and the agency/PCA

 Direct the activities of the PCA while at Wheaton College.
 The student is solely responsible for ensuring the PCA is fulfilling his/her responsibilities for the student’s care whether daily or periodically.
 Wheaton College will not assume responsibility for the PCA or his/her failure to fulfill the contracted responsibilities.